The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 Terminal 2 was empty when I entered through the transfer channel

 A quick scan of my boarding pass, liquids and laptops out, and I was back into Terminal 2.
-However, it felt like someone had left the Closed sign on the door.
-It was deadly quiet.

 The map of Terminal 2 including Narita 5th Avenue